Does Take In-N-Out EBT in 2026?

 In-N-Out Alternatives That Accept EBT

-Jack in the Box: This chain participates in the RMP in California and Arizona.
-Over 200 locations in California alone are approved, letting you buy hot meals with your EBT card.
+• Jack in the Box: Participates in the RMP in states like California and Arizona, letting you buy hot, prepared meals with your EBT card.

-Taco Bell: Specializing in Mexican-inspired food, Taco Bell offers affordable tacos and burritos.
-You can use EBT benefits at participating outlets in states including Arizona and California.
+• Taco Bell: Features a menu of Mexican-inspired food like tacos and burritos.
+You can use EBT at participating restaurants in RMP states like Arizona and California.

-Pizza Hut: This popular pizza chain offers hot prepared meals at select locations.
-You can use your EBT card if the restaurant participates in the RMP.
+• Pizza Hut: This popular pizza chain offers hot prepared meals that you can purchase with EBT at select RMP locations.

 Track Your Real-Time EBT Balance and Earn Cash Back on SNAP

-With the free Benny app, you can track your SNAP and EBT Cash balance in real time.
-It also allows you to earn 1-3% cash back on SNAP purchases at many stores, including In-N-Out, Target, Walmart, Kroger, and 7-Eleven.
+Benny is a free app that helps you track your SNAP and EBT Cash balance in real time.
+You can also earn 1-3% cash back on your SNAP purchases at stores like Target, Walmart, Kroger, 7-Eleven, and In-N-Out.

-Getting started is simple.
-Link your EBT card to the Benny app, and after making a purchase, scan your receipt.
-You'll receive cashback on all SNAP-eligible items from your purchase that same day.
+To get started, link your EBT card to the Benny app.
+After you make a purchase, scan your receipt with the app and receive cashback on SNAP-eligible items on the same day.

 Download Benny to take control of your spending and get more out of your EBT benefits.